aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 **Note –** Parsing of date-time values does not depend on whether the loose or strict mode is used.

 Recognition of date-time values is a special case, because [JSON specification](https://www.json.org) does not define a format for their representation.
-So, by default, while parsing date-time values from strings, the engine tries many formats in the following order:
+So, by default, while parsing date-time values from strings, the engine tries several formats in the following order:

 1. [The ISO-8601 format](https://en.wikipedia.org/wiki/ISO_8601) (for values like "2015-03-02T13:56:04Z")
 1. [The Microsoft® JSON date-time format](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/bb299886\(v=msdn.10\)#from-javascript-literals-to-json) (for values like "/Date(1224043200000)/")